emvaugh2/Linux-RedHat-Study-Notes/README.md

 We just did soome tasks with VDO.
 I was more interested in the script we ran and the file permissions than the actual VDO process.
 Im not learning this unless I need it.

 Lab 11 - Managing the Boot Process on RHEL 8
+This lab was pretty straightforward.
+We messed around with the shutdown and reboot commands.
+The main thing that stood out to me was using `systemctl` to changing the target when booting up.
+I'm familiar with this commands and switching between the multi-user.target and the graphical.target settings.

+Lab 12 - Managing Processes and Tuned Profiles on RHEL 8